SolidLabResearch/Challenges/reports/browser-extension-intercepting-urls-to-open-resources-with-user-defined-app.md

 ![](img/acmeplugin.png)

-## Approved solution
-The approved solution is Acme Open In extension.
-You find the code for this extension [here](https://github.com/phochste/AcmePlugin).

 ## User flow

 ### Actors/actresses

-- User of the application
 - Browser extension
+- User of the extension

 ### Preconditions

-- User has installed the extension in the browser.
+- The user has installed the extension in the browser.

 ### Steps